 There is also a lot that Harrah’s own behind the resort in which they allow you to park your R.V.
 However in both cases (arriving in an oversized vehicle and/or R.V.), you must contact Harrah’s first to make sure they have a spot available for you.
 Please also note that the Harrah’s Las Vegas R.V. parking area is just parking only.
 There aren’t any utility hook-ups available.

 Harrah’s Las Vegas Parking Fee

 A new development, Harrah’s Las Vegas Hotel & Casino will begin charging patrons (including hotel guests), to park at the resort.
-An exact date has not been announced, but the statement from Harrah’s parent company indicated paid parking will start in late December of 2016, or possibly early in 2017.
+An exact date has not been announced, but the statement from Harrah’s parent company indicated paid parking will start in the spring of 2017.

 And while they have not announced how much it will cost to park at Harrah’s, they have released valet parking rates, which are as follows:

 Over 24 Hours: $13 for each additional day.

 Parking will be free for anyone who reached Platinum, Diamond, or Seven Stars status on their Total Rewards card.

 Some other notes:

 * Hotel guests staying at Harrah’s will have the valet fee automatically charged to your room.

 * The valet fee you pay is not good at any other Caesars Entertainment hotel, even on the same day.
 In other words, if you decide to drive to Caesars Palace and valet park there, you’ll pay a new valet parking fee.